 Note: It is possible to pre-install Express 250 charging stations as Standalone initially and pair them at a later date, if desired.
-In this case, install the DC and Ethernet conduit and run a pull rope through the conduit before landing the charging stations.
+In this case, install the DC and Ethernet conduit per Pairing Previously Installed Charging Stations (page 14), and run a pull rope through the conduit before landing the charging stations.
 Contact ChargePoint for instructions to pair two charging stations when ready.